yuvateja1870/sql-learning/README.md

 # sql-learning
-SQL learning and practice queries
+This repository contains my SQL learning and practice queries.